 - Improved overall writing skills with immediate and individual feedback.

 Strong scientific writing also pays off for your organization as a whole, as stronger published articles lead to a higher profile for your company.
 Grants and fundraising efforts, from small crowd-funding projects to highly regarded grants, also benefit from improved scientific writing.
 And in an increasingly competitive funding market , the payoff can be lasting and immense.

-To learn more about how our scientific writing workshops and online courses can serve you in your workplace, contact us today at Hurley Write, Inc.
+To learn more about how our scientific writing workshops and online scientific writing courses, or to learn more about the benefits of writing workshops, contact us today at Hurley Write, Inc.